ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 		- The remaining two teams play a best of 3 and the loser is eliminated.

 		7 teams: both 3-0 teams, all three 3-1 teams, and two of the three 3-2 teams.
 		- The three 3-2 teams are first sorted by difficulty score.
+  		- The top two teams play a best of 3 and the loser gets a second chance.
-		- The lower two teams play a best of 3 and the loser is eliminated.
+		- The remaining two teams play a best of 3 and the loser is eliminated.

 		8 teams: both 3-0, all three 3-1, and all three 3-2 teams.